vasylevskaya/helplift/README.md

 Animated section with a video that plays forward and reverse based on scroll direction.

 Steps to update the video:
-- Replace videoForward and videoReverse files with the new video files.
+- Replace videoForward and videoReverse (mob and desktop) files with the new video files.
 - Adjust stopPointsForward and stopPointsReverse to align with the phases of the animation.
 - Test thoroughly to ensure the animation works as expected.